 They learned that livestock guardian dogs protect people!

 Bravo and Guerrero were out in the pasture, but they heard the unfamiliar car pull into the driveway and came running.
 Just as the pursuers focused on Emily approximately 220 pounds of dog flesh came roaring over the fence and into the driveway.
-The pursuers quickly jumped back into their car and burned rubber on their way out!
-Through familiarity we to forget just how large these dogs are, but a stranger’s first impression is that they are huge.
-They are terrifying when they roar.
+The pursuers dove back into their car and burned rubber on their way out!
+Through familiarity we to forget just how large these dogs are, but a stranger’s first impression is that they are huge, and their roar is terrifying.

-Interestingly, from that day until Emily switched to working days, the dogs would sit in the driveway from 2:00 AM until she pulled in.
+Interestingly, from that day until Emily switched to working days, the dogs would take up posts in the driveway from 2:00 AM until she pulled in.
 They would greet her and escort her to the house.
-She found a lot of comfort knowing that livestock guardian dogs protect people, especially members of their family.
+She found a lot of comfort knowing that livestock guardian dogs would protect her.
 This behavior reflects how LGDs developed over thousands of years.
 They were part of the shepherds’ families, caring for both livestock and people.

 Recent teaching in North America has neglected this aspect of the LGD.